-Suicide is the 2nd leading cause of death among NH residents between the ages of 10 and 44.
-NH suicide rates have consistently exceeded the national average.
-From 2015-2019 an average of 254 lives in NH have been lost to suicide each year.
-COVID-19 impacts, including job loss; interruption of physical, behavioral, and substance use treatment; increased isolation; increased firearm purchases; and other economic disruptions have increased precipitating and risk factors and weakened protective factors and are predicted to increased suicide deaths nationally by another 1.8%.
-Critically, many healthcare staff have little training in identification and care of patients at risk for suicide who may pass through health systems without being identified and receiving needed care.
-Healthcare workers are also vulnerable to suicide and it is imperative to prioritize the mental health of our health professionals and encourage help seeking behavior.
+Suicide is the second leading cause of death among New Hampshire residents between the ages of 10 and 44.
+New Hampshire suicide rates have consistently exceeded the national average.
+From 2015-2019, an average of 254 lives have been lost to suicide each year.
+COVID-19 impacts, including job loss; interruption of physical, behavioral and substance use treatment; increased isolation; increased firearm purchases; and other economic disruptions have increased precipitating and risk factors and weakened protective factors-and are predicted to increase suicide deaths nationally by another 1.8%.

+Critically, many healthcare staff have little training in identification and care of patients at risk for suicide who consequently may pass through health systems without being identified and receiving needed care.
+Healthcare workers are also vulnerable to suicide and it is imperative to prioritize the mental health of our health professionals and encourage help-seeking behavior.

-In 2019, SUMHI supported formation of a Dartmouth Health Suicide Prevention Project charged to determine how Dartmouth Health can reduce suicide risk in our patients, colleagues and for individuals in the communities we serve and to chart a path forward to implement identified strategies.
+In 2019, SUMHI supported the formation of a Dartmouth Health Suicide Prevention Project charged to determine how Dartmouth Health can reduce suicide risk in our patients, colleagues and for individuals in the communities we serve-and to chart a path forward to implement identified strategies.

-The Project's first steps were to build awareness and collaboration among Dartmouth Health system members and to research evidence-based trainings and effective mechanisms for system change.
-The Project subsequently implemented Connect Suicide Prevention trainings among staff and community members.
-The trainings teach participants how to identify suicide warning signs and intervene with a person at risk and connect a person at risk to help.
-Additionally these trainings explore how to develop a safety network in the context of the community's resources and culture.
+The project's first steps were to build awareness and collaboration among Dartmouth Health system members and to research evidence-based trainings and effective mechanisms for system change.
+The project subsequently implemented Connect Suicide Prevention trainings among staff and community members.
+The trainings teach participants how to identify suicide warning signs, intervene with a person at risk and connect them with help.
+Additionally, these trainings explore how to develop a safety network in the context of the community's resources and culture.

-The Committee it is now working with leadership to promote adoption of the Zero Suicide Organizational Self Study System as a critical step to building integrated system-wide change that reduces suicide risk at all points of care.
+The Suicide Prevention Committee is working with leadership to promote adoption of the Zero Suicide Organizational Self Study System as a critical step toward building integrated system-wide change that reduces suicide risk at all points of care.

-After temporary slowing due to COVID-19, work is rapidly re-constellating around suicide prevention, especially important in light of COVID's impact on mental health across the State.
+After temporary slowing due to COVID-19, work is rapidly reorganizing around suicide prevention, which is especially important in light of COVID-19's impact on mental health across the state.

-- Since 2019, 584 members of Dartmouth Health staff and the greater community have been trained in suicide prevention and intervention through 23 Connect Suicide Prevention trainings. - To date 14 Dartmouth Health Staff are Connect Trainers and able to provide free in-person and virtual Connect Suicide Prevention trainings. - Zero Suicide Organization Self Study has been identified as the model for system-wide implementation.
-Leadership in Psychiatry, Population Health, and Quality Improvement have agreed this is important, but implementation has been deferred due to our system's current pandemic challenges. - Recruitment for system-wide members and identifying champions is ongoing.
-Currently 12 DHMC departments and five system locations are represented on the Suicide Prevention Committee. - The Committee is partnering with NAMI NH on a research study for their online, self-paced Connect Suicide Prevention Healthcare training allowing hundreds of Dartmouth Hitchcock Medical Center staff to voluntarily participate and receive free suicide prevention training.
+- Since 2019, 584 members of Dartmouth Health staff and the greater community have been trained in suicide prevention and intervention through 23 Connect Suicide Prevention trainings. - To date, 14 Dartmouth Health staff are Connect Trainers and able to provide free, in-person and virtual Connect Suicide Prevention trainings. - Zero Suicide Organizational Self Study has been identified as the model for system-wide implementation.
+Leadership in Psychiatry, Population Health and Quality Improvement have agreed this is important, but implementation has been deferred due to our system's current pandemic challenges. - Recruitment for system-wide members and identifying champions is ongoing.
+Currently, 12 Dartmouth Hitchcock Medical Center (DHMC) departments and 5 system locations are represented on the Suicide Prevention Committee. - The Committee is partnering with NAMI New Hampshire on a research study for their online, self-paced Connect Suicide Prevention Healthcare training, allowing hundreds of DHMC staff to voluntarily participate and receive free suicide prevention training.